 - Experts recommend that at a minimum you should have three days of water for each person in your home.
 Take the daily recommended water intake and times that by the number of people in your home.

-These are just a few thoughts to get you started thinking the unthinkable.
+These are just a few thoughts to get you started thinking about the unthinkable.
 Please add your thoughts and suggestions below about your own business disaster plans.